Code-Institute-Submissions/Leetzner-Djurgardens-IF_NovResub/README.md

   - I´ve made some break/section lines to bring some structure to the page.

     I´am very happy with the way these looks and blend in with the graphics in this page.

-        There are 3 lines that indicate every section breakpoint.
-These are styled "hr" and not a picture that is taken from google
+    There are 3 lines that indicate every section breakpoint.<br> These are styled "hr" and not a picture that is taken from google

 ![section-line](assets/Readme%20files/break.jpg)